may.9.16 / Kim Anno + Pamela Z

-Our next show features painter, photographer, and film/video artist Kim Anno and her adaptation-in-progress of Dante’s Purgatorio.
+Painter, photographer, and film/video artist Kim Anno presents her adaptation-in-progress of Dante’s Purgatorio.
 “Dante … kept to the Christianity for many reasons,” Anno says.”
 My aim is to remove that entirely and see what there is left.”
 Composer/performer/media artist Pamela Z responds.

-May 9, 2015: Arnaud Martin + Chris Brown
+may.9.15 / Arnaud Martin + Chris Brown

 Evolutionary biologist Arnaud Martin presents on butterfly wing patterning and the correlation between natural selection and the creative process, followed by a musical response by composer, pianist, and electronic musician Chris Brown.

-April 19, 2015: Camille Seaman + Addleds
+april.19.15 / Camille Seaman + Addleds

 Extreme photographer Camille Seaman gives a presentation on living intentionally and in harmony with the natural world, followed by a musical response by Addleds (Kyle Bruckman on oboe/English horn, Tony Dryer on double bass, Jacob Felix Heule on percussion, and Kanoko Nishi on koto).

-March 20th, 2015: Dr. Indre Viksontas + Sound Quartet
+march.20.15 / Dr. Indre Viksontas + Sound Quartet

 Neuroscientist and opera singer Dr. Indre Viskontas gives a presentation on the correlation between music, the workings of the mind, and connection between humans, followed by a response by Sound Quartet: Mark Clifford on vibraphone, Aram Shelton on saxophone, Safa Shokraion upright bass, and Britt Ciampa on drums).